-Pediatric Oral Surgery
+Pediatric Oral Surgery Covered at 70%

 When you think of surgery, you usually think of hospitals.
 But in dentistry, oral surgery includes many common procedures that happen at the Dentist's office - such as removing teeth and treating diseases.
-We pay 70 percent of the allowable expense for these services after you pay your deductible.
+We pay 70 percent of the allowable expense for these services after you pay your Deductible.